microsoft/mixed-reality-extension-sdk/design/user-id-update.md

-## Make User IDs persistent across session ID, but unique per AppID
+## Make User IDs persistent for both registered and unregistered apps, and move make hashing logic into the runtime instead of letting host apps implement it

 This is related to github issue #129.